endormi/django-react-app/README.md

 If `docker-compose up` doesn't work for some reason, this is an additional way you can get this project to work.

-The frontend and the backend has simple instructions.
+The [backend](https://github.com/endormi/django-react-app/tree/master/backend) and the [frontend](https://github.com/endormi/django-react-app/tree/master/frontend) have simple instructions to get the server up and running.
 Remember that you have to have both running, so you will have to use two terminals.